samsmit362/HismithControl/README.md

 You can use this option for get better experience on simple moves.\
 In most cases funscripts use simple patterns for "in"(going inside) and "out"(going outside) moves without details how to make it (without additional points inside such moves).\
 In case of turn on this feature ("Use Modify Funscript Functions" CheckBox) it will automatically replace such simple moves by adding additional move detail points inside moves.\
+You can turn on/off or switch used Modify Funscript Functions even during execution by using hotkey (<hotkey_use_modify_funscript_functions> in settings.xml).\
 \
 Variants of such added points are defined in "Functions move variants:" GUI (<functions_move_variants> in settings.xml).\
 Its format is:\